junliu-cn/junliu-cn.github.io/index.md

 </html>

 ---
-# About me
+# About Me
 I am currently a Deep Learning Algorithm Engineer at [PingAn Technology, Inc.](https://tech.pingan.com/en/) Formerly I was with [Shenzhen Institutes of Advanced Technology(SIAT) ](http://english.siat.cas.cn/)as a Research Assistant, which I joined after obtained  Master Degree from [the School of Mathematical Sciences, Capital Normal University](http://math.cnu.edu.cn/) at Jun 2017.
 I also interned at Text Processing Lab of Samsung Electronics and Cognitive Computing Lab of Intel.
-My research interests mainly revolve around Computer Graphics and Medical Image Analysis with special interest in deep learning techniques for high performance algorithm development.
+My research interests mainly revolve around Artificial Intelligence and Medical Image Analysis with special interest in deep learning techniques for high performance algorithm development.
 Learn more about me, please check [CV](https://drive.google.com/open?id=127YPQskghsEp05eZeYwL_3EULCUIHbHM), [LinkedIn](https://www.linkedin.com/in/chris-j-liu-87471a111/).